angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_create_page.md

 <p id="indent">`POST ../notes/sections/{id}/pages`</p>

 Send the HTML that defines the page in the message body.
-If the request is successful, the OneNote API returns a 201 HTTP status code.
+If the request is successful, Microsoft Graph returns a 201 HTTP status code.

 > [!NOTE]